Binary Tree Recursive/Level Traversal

 Level Order Traversal (BFS)

-The recursive traversal mentioned above relies on the function stack to recursively traverse the binary tree.
-If you consider the recursive function traverse
+The recursive traversal mentioned above relies on the function stack to recursively traverse the binary tree, starting from the far left and moving column by column to the far right.

-Approach One
+Implementation One

 void levelOrderTraverse(TreeNode root) {